FinPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 ```

-## Compatible blocks and its attributes
+## Compatible blocks and their attributes

-Right now, not all blocks attributes are compatible with block bindings.
+Right now, not all block attributes are compatible with block bindings.
 There is some effort going on increasing this compatibility, but for now, this is the list:

 - Paragraph block:
     - content